 - For lookups in cities such as around skyscrapers

-Things to know about a wide angle lens
+Things to know about a wide-angle lens

-When using these types of lenses objects will generally look smaller, so for landscapes they are good to include foreground objects, but objects really far away may appear tiny.
+When using these types of lenses objects will generally look smaller, so for landscapes, they are good to include foreground objects, but objects really far away may appear tiny.
 Same with shots that include people, you may be able to get lots of people in your shot, but they may appear very small.

-A telephoto lens also known as a zoom lens, allows you to zoom into your subject for a magnified image.
+A telephoto lens is also known as a zoom lens, allows you to zoom into your subject for a magnified image.
 I would say a zoom lens can be anything over 50mm, but over 100mm is generally quite significant.
 You can also get an extender which will further amplify the magnification of the lens and a lot of wildlife photographers use such equipment.

 These types of lenses are good for: